 The opioid crisis started in the late 1990s when pharmaceutical and healthcare providers gave wrongful reassurance to the public that the latter would not become addicted to prescription opioid painkillers.
 This led to widespread misuse and excessive prescription of heroin, powerful synthetic opioid fentanyl, and other prescription opioids.
 As of 2015, based on statistics gathered by the Centers for Disease Control and Prevention, opioid overdose already caused a total of 33,000 American deaths.

 Given the alarming impact of the opioid national emergency to the populace, multitudinous drug-makers like Nemus Bioscience, Intec Pharma, and Axim Biotechnologies are taking the initiative to develop marijuana-based painkillers.
 With the aim to rescue opioid-dependent patients who are chronically suffering, a growing number of sophisticated cannabis-based curative products are now available across 29 US states including Washington, D.C.

 The Future of Medical Cannabis

-The myriad of ongoing studies and development of cannabis-based products have proven the genuinely therapeutic nature of medical cannabis.
+The myriad of ongoing studies and development of cannabis-based products like CBD oil for sale have proven the genuinely therapeutic nature of medical cannabis.
 In addition, the longstanding use of the plant as a curative agent can attest its medicinal potential.